cloudfoundry/cf-acceptance-tests/README.md

 `detect` | DEA or Diego | Tests the ability of the platform to detect the correct buildpack for compiling an application if no buildpack is explicitly specified.
 `docker`| Diego |Test our ability to run docker containers on diego and that we handle docker metadata correctly.
 `internet_dependent`| DEA or Diego | This test group tests the feature of being able to specify a buildpack via a Github URL.
 As such, this depends on your Cloud Foundry application containers having access to the Internet.
 You should take into account the configuration of the network into which you've deployed your Cloud Foundry, as well as any security group settings applied to application containers.
-`routing`| DEA or Diego |This package contains routing specific acceptance tests (Context path, wildcard, SSL termination, sticky sessions).
+`routing`| DEA or Diego |This package contains routing specific acceptance tests (Context path, wildcard, SSL termination, sticky sessions, zipkin tracing).
 `route_services` | Diego |This package contains route services acceptance tests.
 `security_groups`| DEA or Diego |This test group tests the security groups feature of Cloud Foundry that lets you apply rules-based controls to network traffic in and out of your containers.
 These should pass for most recent Cloud Foundry installations.  `cf-release` versions `v200` and up should have support for most security group specs to pass.
 `services`| DEA or Diego | This test group tests various features related to services, e.g. registering a service broker via the service broker API.
 Some of these tests exercise special integrations, such as Single Sign-On authentication; you may wish to run some tests in this package but selectively skip others if you haven't configured the required integrations.